bashrc2/AberMUSH/README.md

 # AberMUSH

 A modern MU* engine with [AberMUD](http://ftp.linux.org.uk/pub/linux/alan/Software/Games/AberMUD5/SOURCE/) version 5 universe, originally written in 1991.
 Engage in adventures, battles, excessive drinking and gambling disputes in and around the magnificent city of Tranoch.
-DnD-like combat and creatures in a fantasy setting.
+DnD-like combat and creatures in a fantasy setting containing roughly 600 locations.

 Based on dumserver by Bartek Radwanski and Mark Frimston https://github.com/wowpin/dumserver